 Coming Out Isn’t Easy

 Coming out isn’t easy, but finding a physician who can help you shouldn’t be.
-If you’re a member of the LGBTQ+ community and are looking for an LGBTQ+ friendly physician, don’t hesitate to give us a call.
+If you’re a member of the LGBTQ+ community and are looking for an LGBTQ+ friendly physician in Boston, don’t hesitate to give us a call.
 We’re inspired to make a difference in your life, no matter what your sexual orientation, race, or gender identity may be.